-The fees paid/payable to Messrs Deloitte & Touche LLP, the external auditors, for the FY2016 are as follows:-
+The fees paid/payable to Messrs Deloitte & Touche LLP, the external auditors, for the FY2017 are as follows:-

 Services Amount (RMB)

-Audit service 505,000
+Audit service 456,000

-Non-audit service
+Non-audit service -

-Total 505,000
+Total 456,000

-The AC has also reviewed all audit and non-audit fees paid to the external auditor.
-The AC has reviewed the volume of non-audit services rendered to the Group, if any, by the external auditors, and is satisfied that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors.
+The AC has also reviewed all audit fees paid to the external auditors.
+There were no non-audit fees paid to the external auditors of the Company in FY2017.
+The AC is satisfied that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors.